Rahul1o1/ECE189_Group7/README.md

 **Phase 1 Submitted on November 6, 2025**
 - Designed Fetch and Decode module without complete knowledge of functional units and further stages

-- Both of us worked together in all the problems
+**Phase 2 Submitted on November 23, 2025**
+- Designed Rename and Dismatch module as outlined in the google doc